Go to: Associahedron and associator identities · Publications and Preprints · Markus Rost's Web Page

 The diagrams show the 1-skeleton with all 42 vertices and 84 edges.

-The 28 edges parallel to the 4th basis vector are drawn in green.
+The 28 edges parallel to the 4th dimension are drawn in green.
 The others form two opposite embeddings •(...), (...)• of the 3-dimensional associahedron (each with 21 edges) and three 2-cells (two pentagons and one quadrilateral).
-These are all cells parallel to the 3-dimensional associahedra.
+These yield all the cells parallel to the first 3 dimensions.

 The arrows represent a process •(••) → (••)•.
 The terminal vertex is ((((01)2)3)4)5 (the red point on the bottom cuboid).

-The labels in the fourth diagram are the Tamari indices as in the diagrams up to dimension 3 in Tamari's diagram.
+The labels in the last diagram are the Tamari indices as in the diagrams up to dimension 3 in Tamari's diagram.

-The images have a high resolution (2188x2085).
+The images have a high resolution (2040x2337, 2188x2085).
 Go full screen to marvel at them.
-Or click on the images or the links above to access them unscaled.
+To access them directly click on the images or the links above.

 Go to: Associahedron and associator identities · Publications and Preprints · Markus Rost's Web Page